 The family requests that in lieu of flowers, memorials be made to Baylor Scott & White Dallas Foundation.

-To send flowers to J.W.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of J.W.
+Thomas, please visit our floral store.